Zeioth/fzf-kill/README.md

 # fzf-kill
-Simple hackable script to kill stuff
+An easy to hack script to kill stuff

 ## How to install